Unable to Locate Complete Label

 Even when you consider the protein-boosting effect of the flaxseed and peas, this looks like the profile of a kibble containing a moderate amount of meat.

-Apex is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Apex is a grain-friendly dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus receiving 4 stars.